thecodingmachine/mouf/doc/writing_mouf_validator.md

 The first parameter of the <code>MoufValidatorResult</code> constructor is the result type.
 It can be one amongst:

 - MoufValidatorResult::SUCCESS
 - MoufValidatorResult::WARN
 - MoufValidatorResult::ERROR

 The second parameter is the text that will be displayed.

+<div class="alert alert-info"><strong>Note:</strong> When you create a new validator, for your validator to appear
+in the Mouf status page, please be sure to click the <strong>purge the code cache</strong> button.</div>

 Developing an instance validator
 --------------------------------